Can Dogs Eat Garlic? Is Garlic Good For Dogs? Garlic For Dogs Explained

 Depending on the breed and size, different amounts of fresh garlic are permissible.
 For small breeds, a third or half clove.
 For medium-sized dogs, a half or whole clove.
 For larger canines, up to two cloves.

 Do not feed your dog garlic every day, regardless of amount.
 Once every 2-3 days is fine, but moderation is paramount.
-Better to avoid garlic altogether than risk making a mistake which could harm your pooch.
+Better to avoid it altogether than risk making a mistake which could harm your pooch.
 The benefits are great, but the stakes are high.
 Unsure?
 Don’t use garlic – period.

 Safety first, right?